Sentosa Island Attractions

 Do I need to buy tickets for Sentosa Island?

 Entry to Sentosa Island is free for pedestrians via the Sentosa Boardwalk, but most attractions have separate ticket prices.
-You can also grab combo passes or attraction bundles for better value and skip-the-line perks.
+You can also grab combo passes or attraction bundles for better value.

 How many attractions are there on Sentosa Island?